huaweicloud/generator-cloudide-plugin/README.md

 |codearts.window.showInformationMessage('hello world!')    |plugin.call('codearts.window.showInformationMessage', 'hello world!')  |

-#### Dynamic Webview
+#### Add Webview
 In some scenarios, we need to dynamically create views on the workbench.
-The feature of *dynamic webview* provides an approach to create webview programmatically in frontend.
+The *createWebviewPanel()* API provides an approach to create webview programmatically in backend or frontend.
-The dynamic views, plugin backend, and plugin main view have the ability to expose function to each other.
+The webviews, plugin backend, and plugin main view have the ability to expose function to each other.

-Dynamic webview can be added in 5 steps:
+webview can be added in 5 steps:
-* step 1: Create a dynamic webview html page in `resources/page/` just like the default dynamic-webivew.html.
+* step 1: Create a dyncamic webview html page in `resources/page/` just like the default dynamic-webivew.html (In fact, there is no difference between dyncamic webview page and the main page).
 You can copy the dynamic-webview.html file and rename it as you like.
 For example, `your-dynamic-webviw.html`
 * step 2: Create your frontend file in `src/browser/` just like the default dynamic-webview.ts.
 You can copy the dynamic-webview.ts file and rename it as you like.
 For example, `your-dynamic-webview.ts`